-The application for the 2023 entering cohort is now available from August 1 to December 12, 2022 at 11:59 p.m.
-Reapplicants may use the same login information as in prior years.
+The application for the 2023 entering cohort is now closed.
+Prospective students for the 2024 cohort may apply from this webpage beginning on August 1, 2023.
 Please contact us with any questions about the application timeline.

 To learn more about the Pathway Scholars Program, please watch our Overview of the Program Webinar.